spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/ui-components-library/datasources/datasource-dependable.md

 ---

-Datasource Dependable is an Angular service that resolves datasources for a component based on the value of a specific element.
+Datasource Dependable is an Angular service in the components library that resolves datasources for a component based on the value of a specific element.

+## Usage

 Service configuration: